Sunday, May 30, 1982

 Sunday, August 15, 1982

-When I got to church, a lot of members came up and asked me questions like, Where are your mom and sister?
+When I got to church, members came up to me and asked questions like, “Where are your mom and sister?”
 When are you getting a job?
 What are you and your family going to do next?
-When they asked me how I am doing, it’s hard to put a smile on my face and say, “Just fine, thank you!”
+When they ask me how I am doing, it’s hard to put on a smile and say, “Just fine, thank you!”
 When in reality I want to have a meltdown and say, “Terrible!
 I don’t know what is going to happen next!”
-I know everyone means well because they are all kind and loving people.
+I know everyone means well because they are all kind and loving.
 It’s just hard since I don’t know the answer myself.

 When I got back to the apartment, Jace came over.
-He said when he saw me at church today I didn’t look very happy and he was worried about me.
+He said when he saw me at church today, I didn’t look very happy, and he was worried about me.
 Then the Law’s called and invited Jace and me over for dinner.

 Wednesday, August 25, 1982